THERE WILL BE NO WALK-IN TESTING ALLOWED

 DSS will arrange for reader/scribe services if that is warranted.
 If testing is to occur in the department office or other room, the reader/scribe will meet the student there.
 DSS needs five (5) business days prior to testing date to arrange for a reader/scribe.

 Due to limited testing space at DSS, room reservation will be by first-come, first-served basis.
-Scheduling for final exams begins on March 18, 2014.
 There will be no walk-in testing allowed.
 During Fall and Spring Semesters testing will be scheduled in 3 hour increments – 8, 11, 2, and 5 to maximize the amount of students who can be accommodated.
 Be sure to inform your instructor that your test may begin at a different time than the scheduled time for the course.

 PLEASE NOTE: We only have TEN rooms available for testing in our office.
 Due to high demand, some testing may need to be done with the professor even if the student has taken every other test at DSS!

-Due to the increasing number of students that require test accommodations, the Office of Disability Services for Students (DSS) will offer overflow testing sites for the spring 2014 exam week, April 21-25.
+Due to the increasing number of students that require test accommodations, the Office of Disability Services for Students (DSS) will offer overflow testing sites for Fall and Spring semesters.

-The DSS office overflow testing location will be available at the Bernhard Center in room 113 (Please note that this is a change of locations from the fall semester) for up to 20 students requiring extended testing time accommodations only during the following times during the week of April 21:
+The DSS office overflow testing location will be available at the Bernhard Center in room 113 (Please note that this is a change of locations from the fall semester) for up to 20 students requiring extended testing time accommodations only during the following times during the week of final exams:

 Monday through Thursday: 8 a.m., 11 a.m., and 2 p.m.